jonathanschimpf/peterson-recipecollection/static/scan-content/Vegetables - Candied Sweet Potatoes.md

-Candied Sweet Potatoes

-1 C brown sugar
-¼ C butter
-¼ C water
-½ tsp salt
-2 cans yams
+1 C brown sugar  •  ¼ C butter  •  ¼ C water  •  ½ tsp salt  •  2 cans yams

 Put yams in baking dish - drained.
 Combine all other ingred in saucepan and bring to a boil.
 Pour over yams.